welkineins/tool-list/README.md

 ## Message Queue
 - [RabbitMQ](https://www.rabbitmq.com/) - RabbitMQ is a messaging broker - an intermediary for messaging.
 It gives your applications a common platform to send and receive messages, and your messages a safe place to live until received.

+## API
+- (RAML)[http://raml.org/] - RESTful API Modeling Language (RAML) is a simple and succinct way of describing practically-RESTful APIs.
+It encourages reuse, enables discovery and pattern-sharing, and aims for merit-based emergence of best practices.
+The goal is to help our current API ecosystem by solving immediate problems and then encourage ever-better API patterns.
+RAML is built on broadly-used standards such as YAML and JSON and is a non-proprietary, vendor-neutral open spec.

+## Document
+- (Swagger)[http://swagger.io/] - Swagger is a simple yet powerful representation of your RESTful API.
+With the largest ecosystem of API tooling on the planet, thousands of developers are supporting Swagger in almost every modern programming language and deployment environment.
+With a Swagger-enabled API, you get interactive documentation, client SDK generation and discoverability.
+- (API Notebook)[https://api-notebook.anypoint.mulesoft.com/] - Create interactive API examples.
+Runnable JavaScript snippets.
+Embeddable anywhere.